peperoxyz/frontendmentor-product-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- CSS position
+- CSS Box Model
 - Flexbox
+- CSS Media Query
 - Mobile-first workflow

 ### What I learned

 - How to use center a div with Flexbox
 - How to implement ```display: inline-block```
+- How to use CSS media query for mobile view

 ### Continued development

-I will later make the card responsive so it will also looks nice in mobile device's layout.
+v1 - I will later make the card responsive so it will also looks nice in mobile device's layout(DONE!). v1.1 - I finished the mobile device's layout so it's already responsive.
+Will might be get some changes due to CSS best practices.

 ## Author